-- Reduce breakage - Maximise use of storage space - Simplify handling and prevent injuries as well as exposure to staff and the environment - Consolidate large volumes on the pallets in order to reduce the cost of transportation
+- Reduce breakage - Maximise use of storage space - Simplify handling and prevent injuries as well as exposure to staff and the environment - Consolidate into as few containers as possible to reduce transportation costs

 2.4 Public Access

 The collection sites must be open for the public to return lamps during regular business hours.
 If customers abandon products on property while the collection site is closed, take them inside and place them in the appropriate containers if they are program material.